K-Khud/ArtCatalogue/README.md

 The `UIComponents` module contains the main visual components of the app, so it's easy to be reused in other apps of the same group.

 The `Navigation` module contains a custom implementation of the navigation, since the native SwiftUI navigation implementation does not provide the desired level of the control over navigation.
-I implemented it in a separate module, so it can be easily reused or replaced when the native soution is ready.
+I implemented it in a separate module, so it can be easily reused or replaced when the native solution is ready.

 The `Networking` module contains code working with the backend.
 The reason why I implemented it in a separate module is that it can be reused in different apps which use same backend.
 The module is generated with the use of OpenApi code-gen, which helps to quickly adapt the client-side SDKs every time developers updated a corresponding REST API.